 - Historical SA3 immunisation coverage data for all children by state and territory

-From 1 January 2016, families will need to meet strengthened immunisation requirements to be eligible to receive childcare assistance and Family Tax Benefit Part A Supplement.
-Conscientious objection will be removed as a valid reason for a vaccination exemption to continue to receive these family assistance payments.
-From 1 January 2016, historical conscientious objection data only will be published on this page.
+Since 1 January 2016, only families who fully immunise their children, are on a recognised immunisation catch up schedule or have an approved medical exemption can receive family assistance payments linked to immunisation status such as childcare assistance and Family Tax Benefit Part A Supplement.
+Conscientious objection has been removed as a valid reason for a vaccination exemption.
+From 1 January 2016, historical conscientious objection data only has been published on this page.
 For further information refer to the Department of Human Services website.

 Human Papillomavirus Immunisation Coverage Data (HPV Register)

 The National Human Papillomavirus (HPV) Vaccination Program is supported by the National HPV Vaccination Program Register which plays an essential role in monitoring and evaluating the program.
 The HPV Register was established in 2008 to:

 - record details about HPV vaccination given in Australia;